-Fall and Spring (2,2).
-Graded P (Pass) or F (Failure.)
-Prerequisites: Permission of Graduate Director.
+$Fall\ and\ Spring\ (2,2).\ Graded\ P\ (Pass)\ or\ F\ (Failure.)\ Prerequisites:\ Permission\ of\ Graduate\ Director.$

 Students will select a faculty advisor and committee in their area of research interest, prepare a research proposal abstract for approval by the department's director of graduate studies, undertake a research project, and write a paper describing their research.
 This course is normally taken after a student has completed 18 credit hours toward the M.S. degree.
-Not open to students who receive credit for CSci 700.
+Not open to students who receive credit for either CSci 700 or CSci 708.